smonev/mblrdr/README.md

 How to install and setup your own
 ======

+Google App Engine have some free tier so you can install it to check it out.

-1. Go to http://appengine.com and register (if you don't have registration).
+1. Go to https://appengine.google.com/ and register if you do not have registration.

-2. In appengine.com add a python app.
-Choose defaults and remember the app name (handler).
+2. Add a python app, choose defaults and remember the app name (handler).

 3. Download and unzip the mblrdr.zip (or clone this repository)